An Introduction to Transformational Leadership

 When you take a top-down approach to transformational leadership training, it means that the highest level of leadership in the organization has endorsed the program.
 Philosophically, the top leaders will walk the walk and talk the talk — and expect employees to do the same.

 There are many transactional leadership training programs out there that offer skills-based training.
-For example, they may teach participants to track employees’ missteps to acquire metrics to share in quarterly reviews for areas the employee could improve (this tracking being a taught skill).
+For example, they may teach participants to track employees’ missteps to acquire metrics to share in quarterly reviews for areas the employee could improve, with tracking being a taught skill.
 In these skills-based training programs, participants are taught a specific set of skills to perform a task — and retain that new skill set for future work.

-While teaching employees new skills can certainly be valuable in leadership training programs, transformational leadership workshops — like those offered by our team at XINNIX, The Academy of Excellence — focus on skills-based training and values-based training.
-Transformational leadership programs do teach skills to help the leaders perform their functions, however, they also teach participants leadership values.
+While teaching employees new skills can certainly be valuable in leadership training programs, transformational leadership workshops — like those offered by our team at XINNIX®, The Academy of Excellence — focus on both skills-based training and values-based training.
+Transformational leadership programs do teach skills to help the leaders perform their functions; however, they also teach participants leadership values.

 Focusing on core leadership values is essential for bridging the gap between being a transactional leader and a transformational leader.